 Providers

-This page is designed to support providers including facilities, clinics, offices, practices, programs, residential facilities, hospitals, as well as individuals, both licensed and unlicensed, who are providing Substance Use Disorder services in the outpatient and inpatient (both residential and hospital) settings.
+This page is designed to support providers including facilities, clinics, offices, practices, programs, residential facilities, hospitals, and licensed and unlicensed individuals, who are providing Substance Use Disorder (SUD) services in outpatient and inpatient settings.

 Health First Colorado covers the entire care continuum for Substance Use Disorder (SUD) treatment: withdrawal management, inpatient, residential, intensive outpatient, medication assisted therapy, and individual and group outpatient services.